Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 #### **Using Bind Mounts**

-To share files between the host and a container using bind mounts, you can use the `-v` (or `--volume`) and `--mount` flags with the `docker run` command.
+To share files between the host and a container using bind mounts, you can use the `-v` (or `--volume`) and `--mount`

 **Example with `-v` Flag**:
 ```sh
 docker run -v /HOST/PATH:/CONTAINER/PATH -it nginx
 ```
 - **Behavior**: If the host directory does not exist, Docker will create it automatically.
 **Example with `--mount` Flag**:
 ```sh
 docker run --mount type=bind,source=/HOST/PATH,target=/CONTAINER/PATH,readonly nginx
 ```
 - **Behavior**: Provides more advanced features and control.
-If the host directory does not exist, Docker will generate an error.
+- If the host directory does not exist, Docker will generate an error.

 ### **File Permissions**